NicktheQuickFTW/Synapse/modules/athletic-competition/flextime/README.md

-# FlexTime
+# FlexTime Engine

-FlexTime is a comprehensive solution for generating and optimizing athletic competition schedules for the Big 12 Conference.
+FlexTime Engine is a comprehensive solution for generating and optimizing athletic competition schedules for the Big 12 Conference.
 This system leverages cloud database storage and Claude AI to create optimized schedules that balance multiple competing factors.

 ## Key Features